Differential privacy for deep learning at GPT scale

 DP-BiTFiT

-The first advantage of differentially private bias-term fine-tuning (DP-BiTFiT) is that it’s model-agnostic; we can apply it to any model by simply freezing all weights during fine-tuning, updating only the bias terms.
-In sharp contrast, prior alternatives such as low-rank adaption (LoRA) and adapter are applicable exclusively to transformers and involve extra tuning of the adaption ranks.
+The first advantage of differentially private bias-term fine-tuning (DP-BiTFiT) is that it’s model agnostic; we can apply it to any model by simply freezing all weights during fine-tuning, updating only the bias terms.
+In sharp contrast, prior alternatives such as low-rank adaption (LoRA) and adapters are applicable exclusively to transformers and involve extra tuning of the adaption ranks.

 The second advantage of DP-BiTFiT is its parameter efficiency.
 In a study that spanned a range of foundation models, we found that the bias terms constitute only around 0.1% of model parameters.
 This means that DP-BiTFiT provides large efficiency improvements in terms of training time, memory footprint, and communication cost in the distributed-learning setting.